Visit our Blog or Facebook for more detailed news and announcements!

 01.02.2012Happy New Year!
 It is time for all members to renew your membership for 2012 - please visit our membership renewal page to renew online or by mail.
 Not yet a member?
 Join now!
 Membership is the best way to support our efforts.
 We are a 501c3 non-profit, and your membership dues may be tax-deductible.

 11.29.2011Our Central Florida Local Food Guide is fresh off the presses!
-Pick your copy up at any of our events - see our calendar for upcoming dates and locations, or download the electronic version (.pdf) now.
+Pick your copy up at any of our events - see our calendar for upcoming dates and locations, or download the electronic version (.pdf) from Dropbox now.
 The Local Food Guide is also available bundled with the December issue of Edible Orlando Magazine at select locations; please contact us to learn more!

 09.30.2011The fall 2011 Permaculture Design Course is in full swing!
 Twelve students converged at Econ Farm to begin a journey into “permanent agriculture”.
 The first class begun with an outdoor meditation led by Richard Powell, Tia Meer introduced permaculture principals and ethics and co-instructor Summer Singletary introduced biomimicry.
 The day culminated in the building of a spiral herb garden.
 The second class delved into Broadscale Site Design with input from co-instructor Natasha MacIntosh.
 Learn more and connect on our Permaculture page.